lierdakil/alpine-haskell/README.md

 # GHC, Alpine, Stack, and Docker

-This is a barebones version of <https://github.com/lierdakil/alpine-haskell-stack> that just uses prebuilt GHC instead of builing it.
+This is a barebones version of <https://github.com/lierdakil/alpine-haskell-stack> that just uses prebuilt GHC instead of building it.

 # Quick Start